 - Add 1-2 tbsp of filling to the center of the dough sheet and fold.
 Do this by taking one piece of the edge and pinching it to the next.
 Repeat clockwise until khinkali is formed. (be sure they are sealed so the khinkali stays closed while cooking.

-- Add khinkali to a few litres of boiling water in large pot and boil for 13-15 minutes.
-Boil in sets of 5 if too tight in pot.
+- Add khinkali to a few litres of boiling water in large pot and boil for 10-13 minutes.
+Dont crowd the pot.

 - Serve immediately with black pepper and chacha (optional)